-- 2.1 Input was received and considered from constituent groups. - 2.2 The revised policy is attached as Appendix A and the procedures as Appendix B. - 2.3 Upon final approval, the policy will be distributed according to Board procedures.
+- 2.1 In order to change the name of 8061 Aboriginal Education Advisory Committee Policy to align with the name of the committee, 8061 Aboriginal Education Advisory Committee Policy was opened for review. - 2.2 The policy is attached as Appendix A and the procedures as Appendix B. - 2.3 Upon final approval, the policy will be distributed according to Board procedures.